 He was just a boy.
 A young teenager.
 When did I get so close?
 I had not seen the people at all, except only through the camera phone’s display screen.

 And I have never done it again since.
 You could say… when the impulse strikes, I thrust a vel into my ego and kill it.

-The Thaipusam Market of Batu Caves
+The Thaipusam market of Batu Caves

 But the kavadi procession is not the only interesting thing about the Thaipusam celebration at Batu Caves.
 A market springs up in the open plaza around the site before Thaipusam, which ordinarily is the vehicle parking area.
-The Indian community come out in force.
+The Indian community comes out in force.

 Stalls upon stalls bedecked with colourful clothing, trails of beads, bangles and bling.
 Stalls piled with Indian sweets (very sweet!), vibrant in colour.
-There were even stalls to get your ears pierced, and stalls for henna.
+There were stalls to get your ears pierced, and stalls for henna.
 And stalls selling just random things as well, like there might be in a typical Asian night market.